JumaJuiceTime/CairnHack/resources/more-relics.md

 ### Illusory Blade of Treachery (d8)
 - This elegant silvery weapon looks exactly like a longsword, but has the words "This is not a Longsword" engraved in it with flowery script.
 - It doesn't count as a longsword for any effects, rules or laws that would take such in consideration.
-- A PC can only fully use it after spending one month of training "unlearning" to see it as a longsword, after which, it deals damage to WIL instead of STR.
+- A PC can only fully use it after spending one month of training "unlearning" to see it as a longsword, after which, it deals damage to PRS instead of STR.

 ### Wand of Smoke, 4 charges
 - A wand roughly carved from charred wood that is hard as stone.